Heart failure and cardiac regeneration

 Heart failure occurs when the heart is unable to adequately pump blood to meet the demands of the body.
 In the adult, cardiomyocytes are post-mitotic terminally differentiated cells that are unable to proliferate.
 This renders the heart particularly vulnerable to ischemic, toxic or biomechanical injury.
 In order to compensate for the irreversible damage that ensues, the left ventricle undergoes hypertrophy and dilatation.
 This process is ultimately detrimental and progressive left ventricular dysfunction develops.
 Our existing armamentarium of conventional pharmacological therapy can only slow the progression of the disease by alleviating the workload of the heart.
 Alternatives to medical therapy are limited to transplantation or mechanical assist devices.
 These approaches are highly invasive and associated with significant morbidity and mortality.
 Various cell-based therapies have also been described in the treatment of heart failure, however, the clinical significance of these approaches remains unclear.
 While these cell-based therapies continue to attract considerable interest, they are sufficiently problematic.
 As such, it is exceedingly important to consider alternative approaches that allow the discovery of novel treatment strategies to effectively maintain tissue homeostasis and restrict cardiomyocyte loss.
 Providing new therapies for heart failure will not only improve the quality of life for patients but also reduce the costs associated with patient care.

-Tumour suppressors and the regulation of normal tissue homeostasis
+Tumour suppressors and coaxing the heart back into a proliferative state for the regulation of normal tissue homeostasis